Agbaji scores 18 points, No. 4 Kansas tops North Texas 71-59 - NewsBreak

 North Texas (2-2) got 23 points from Tylor Perry.
 All other scorers for the Mean Green were held to single digits, including Thomas Bell, who picked up his fifth foul midway through the second half and finished with nine points.

-“Give Kansas all the credit, they were more aggressive than we were,” North Texas coach Grant McCasland said.
-“They attacked the basket better.
-I’m proud of the way we responded after being down early the game.
-Found a way to claw back in it and give ourselves a chance.”

-North Texas got within 35-27 at the half after trailing by 13.

-KU (4-0) went up 46-31 early in the second half thanks to Martin hitting a pair of a long-range shots and Braun making a 3-point play after a steal.
-Martin, who had 15 points, recently has been slowed by back discomfort.
+KU (4-0) went up 46-31 early in the second half thanks to Remy Martin hitting a pair of a long-range shots and Braun making a 3-point play after a steal.
+Martin, who had 15 points, had been slowed recently by back discomfort.

-“I’m OK,” Martin said.
-“We’re doing a lot of great treatment.
-I’m just in there consistently trying to get a little better.”

 A dunk by Agbaji and another Martin 3 extended the advantage to 53-35 with 14 minutes left.